China again rejects Trump's suggestion to negotiate Taiwan

-BEIJING (AP) — China’s Foreign Ministry has rejected President-elect Donald Trump’s suggestion that he might use support of Taiwan as a bargaining chip in future negotiations between the two sides.
+BEIJING (AP) — China’s foreign ministry on Sunday again rejected President-elect Donald Trump’s suggestion that he might use American policy on Taiwan as a bargaining chip between the two sides.

-Spokesman Lu Kang said Sunday that the “one China” policy is “non-negotiable” and the political foundation of the U.S.-China relationship.
-Since recognizing Beijing in 1979, Washington has maintained only unofficial ties with Taiwan, the self-governing island that Beijing considers its territory.
+Spokesman Lu Kang said Sunday that the “one China” policy is “non-negotiable.”
+Since recognizing Beijing in 1979, Washington has maintained only unofficial ties with Taiwan, the self-governing island that Beijing considers its territory — a status quo that Trump has repeatedly threatened to upend since winning the November election.

-But since winning the November election, Trump has said he would consider that policy in a discussion about trade and other issues.
+“The government of the People’s Republic of China is the only legitimate government representing China,” Lu said in a statement.
+“That is the fact acknowledged by the international community and no one can change.”

-He told The Wall Street Journal in an interview published Friday that “everything is under negotiation, including ‘one China.'”
+Trump told The Wall Street Journal in an interview published Friday that “everything is under negotiation, including ‘one China.'”

 Most Read Stories